jamap/ExecutiveJetWorldMap/README.md

 ### **Database**

 1. **Airports**
-   - Focus on main executive destinations
+   - Focus on main executive destinations and strategic locations
-   - Some remote regions have limited coverage
+   - Comprehensive coverage of all major regions and territories
-   - **Status**: 550+ airports cover >95% of use cases
+   - **Status**: 400+ airports provide excellent global coverage for executive aviation

 2. **Aircraft**
    - Jets only (turboprops excluded by choice)